 It doesn’t matter!
 You can start collecting a check from Social Security at age 62.
 I know because I’m doing it.

-There are a few things you need to consider before applying.
+However, there are a few things you need to consider before applying.
 Let’s take a look at them in more detail.

-Collect Social Security Spousal Benefits
+How to Collect Social Security Spousal Benefits

 No. 1 – Spousal Benefits if You Are Married